reid23/PowerSystemsExperiments.jl/docs/src/setup.md

 Using `time_series_in_memory=true` I *believe* makes serialization work better but I'm not sure that it's necessary.

 Now, we want to choose our injectors.
 Let's create a dynamic inverter and a dynamic generator.

-The functions we use here are from
+!!! warn "component naming"
+    Make sure that the names (here `GFM` and `SM`) of each unique injector are unique!
+PSE uses component names to tell different types of injectors apart.

 ```@example 1
 const PSE = PowerSystemsExperiments